kinoraw/kinoraw_tools/README.md

 ## Jump to Cut 6

-**[Jump to Cut](http://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts/Sequencer/Jump_to_cut)** has been there for a while (in October will fulfill five years!) and it's still running to help you keep important things together when editing video with blender.
+**[Jump to Cut](http://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts/Sequencer/Jump_to_cut)** has been there for a while (it started in October 2010) and it's still running to help you keep important things together when editing video with blender.

 Since version 2.73 there is an option to jump to edit points, so Jump to Cut's original feature has been integrated into Blender code !!  =)